 Inpatient programs help clients build the tools they need for long-term, sustainable recovery.
 At San Antonio Recovery Center, our rehab programs include personalized care so we can meet

-Benefits of Inpatient Treatment Programs
+Benefits of Inpatient Drug and Alcohol Treatment

 Being away from your daily home life, especially during the early days of sobriety, can be very helpful for your recovery.
 At home, you likely have friends that encourage your substance abuse and those who may trigger you to use.
 On the other hand, you may isolate yourself much of the time, hiding your problems and abusing alcohol or drugs alone.